East Bay student venture club

 03

-Meeting notes turn progress, costs, and decisions into a visible operating record
+Meeting notes turn costs, deadlines, owners, and decisions into a visible operating record

 04